 GAP is mandatory for all suppliers of tobacco to PMI, as is reflected in PMI's and its affiliates' supply contracts.
-PMI expects all its suppliers to comply with the applicable laws and regulations, including data privacy and competition laws, and to make continuous improvement in the implementation of GAP principles and standards, working with the farmers from whom they purchase.
+PMI expects all its suppliers to make continuous improvement in the implementation of GAP principles and standards, working with the farmers from whom they purchase.
 If there is no clear commitment from farmers or suppliers to act on issues identified, or if there is a persistent lack of action and improvement, this can lead to contractual implications for both farmers and suppliers.

 PMI also reserves the right to terminate contracts immediately in cases of severe violations impacting people, the crop, or the environment.